Skip to content

 When: October 2021

-How: To its platform, Cognism added phone-verified direct dial numbers cross-checked against global Do Not Call lists.
+How: Cognism is an excellent example of a go-to-market strategy.
+It added phone-verified cell phone numbers and direct dials cross-checked against global Do Not Call lists to its platform.
 It then combined this with consent-based intent data powered by Cognism’s partner Bombora.

 This allows Cognism users to ask Cognism to Diamond-verify contacts on demand.